5l1v3r1/leapFrogAlgorithm/README.md

 # closestSequence2
-My algorithm and answer to closest sequence problem.
+My algorithm and answer to closest sequence problem as challenged here: https://codefights.com/challenge/Qjts7cukDvYpDW4Bc.
 As I find the time, I will be writing this in many programming languages.
 This problem led me to found the "Leap Frog" algorithm, which leaps back and forth over the value until a match is found.

 ##The Problem - Explained: